versatica/mediasoup/doc/Building.md

 **Requirements:**

-- `invoke clean` and `invoke mediasoup-worker` must have been called first.
+- `invoke clean` must have been called first.
 - A specific version of `clang-tidy`is required.
 See [Install clang-tidy](#install-clang-tidy).
 - `clang-tidy-VERSION` or `clang-tidy` (corresponding to the required version) must be in the `PATH`.
 If not, add it before running the command.
 Same for other `clang-tidy` related executables such as `run-clang-tidy` and `clang-apply-replacements`,